 A social benefit scheme is recognised as an expense at the same point that a liability is recognised.
-A public sector entity shall not recognise an expense for a social benefit scheme where the benefit is provided before all eligibility criteria are satisfied.
-Instead, the public sector entity shall recognise a payment in advance in the statement of financial position, unless the amount is irrecoverable, in which case it shall recognise as an expense.
+A public sector entity shall not recognise an expense for a social benefit scheme where a social benefit payment is made prior to all eligibility criteria for the next payment being satisfied.
+Instead, the public sector entity shall recognise a payment in advance as an asset in the statement of financial position, unless the amount becomes irrecoverable, in which case it shall recognise as an expense.